 Revised MDR and CDR archival processes

-Redacted MDRs and CDRs will be archived for much longer time periods in our data warehouse.
-This means that the last 3 digits of the source and destination numbers shall be masked in the CDRs and MDRs maintained in our data warehouse.
+Redacted MDRs and CDRs will be archived for longer time periods in our data warehouse.
+The last three digits of the source and destination numbers will be masked in the CDRs and MDRs maintained in our data warehouse.

-We’re getting all our systems and processes audited for GDPR compliance.
-Our objective is to have all personal data in our systems secured and encrypted, between our systems and at rest.
+All of our systems and processes are being audited for GDPR compliance.
+Our objective is to have all personal data in our systems secured and encrypted between our systems and at rest.

-We are reworking our internal and external processes to align with the GDPR requirements to make sure that if you decide to close your account with Plivo, your data will be deleted from all Plivo systems, except where other laws (SOX compliances, legal requests or like taxation and accounting) require us to keep it.
+We’re reworking our internal and external processes to align with the GDPR requirements to make sure that if you decide to close your Plivo account, your data will be deleted from all of our systems, except where other laws (SOX compliance, legal requests, taxation and accounting) require us to keep it.

 - Account closure requests from customers in good standing will be addressed within 15 business days.